datagrok-ai/public/libraries/compute-utils/ARHITECTURE.md

   providing layout customization.

 - `Reactive Tree Driver` - is a configurable state store, backed by FuncCalls, and a linking mechanism between those states.
+For an end user it will be a sequence of steps workflow, with some configurable runtime mutations capabilities.
 It is created via a typescript configuration with simple link handler functions and provides many addition features: runtime tree structure mutations, tree queries for handlers, action handlers, different types of links (validators, metadata, tree mutations), consistency checking, readonly subtrees, full and partial saving/loading.
 For the UI integration driver provides (using rxjs observables) main state tree, separate meta states for tree nodes, and a message api for tree mutations.

 - `Tree Wizard` - is an UI layer for `Reactive Tree Driver`, each FuncCall is rendered the same as in `Rich Function View`. `Tree